Mataas08/ESP32-2432S028_GIF_VIEWER/README.md

 ## 📈 Features

 - Convert any `.gif` animation to RGB565 format
-- Display animation at a fixed frame rate (e.g. 7 FPS)
+- Display animation
 - Uses `millis()` for non-blocking playback
-- Fully compatible with PROGMEM and ESP32
+- Fully compatible with ESP32-2432S028

 ---